 Was Walmart responsible for the actions of other customers during the Black Friday Sale?
 How long had the cardboard packaging been on the ground before the woman slipped and fell?
 Were Walmart employees and management aware of the debris on the floor, and that it could pose a hazard to shoppers?

-These are all questions that must be addressed in this premises liability lawsuit against Baker and Zimmerman.
+These are all questions that must be addressed in this premises liability lawsuit against Baker Legal Team.